TITLE Postal Technician I

 Education: A high school diploma or the equivalent is required.

-Effort: Must be able to lift and transport materials, packages, and equipment weighing up to 70 pounds for short distances.
+Effort: The ability to lift and transport materials, packages, and equipment weighing up to 70 pounds for short distances is required.
 Periods of prolonged standing are common.
-Vision and manual dexterity within normal limits is required to process mail.
+This position requires reading mailing addresses in order to process mail.

 ESSENTIAL DUTIES AND RESPONSIBILITIES